amelialaundy/amelialaundy.github.io/week_1/7_cultural_blog.md

 Watch [Shereef's Fireside Chat](http://vimeo.com/85001014)

 ## Release 2: Write your Blog!
-Based on the video, what's your take on the DBC experience?
-What is your impression of DBC?
+Based on the video, what's your take on the EDA experience?
+What is your impression of EDA?
 How do you see yourself engaging with this type of culture?
-Have your expectations of DBC changed?
+Have your expectations of EDA changed?
 If so, how?
 Are you excited to participate in this kind of learning environment?
 Does it make you nervous?

 Talk about what came up for you and anything you want in addition to the questions above.